model-checking/kani/docs/src/tutorial-loop-unwinding.md

 VERIFICATION:- FAILED
 ```

-If we try removing this "unwind" annotation and re-running Kani, we get a worse failure: non-termination.
+If we try removing this "unwind" annotation and re-running Kani, the result is worse: non-termination.
 Kani simply doesn't produce a result.

 > **NOTE**: Presently, [due to a bug](https://github.com/model-checking/kani/issues/493), this is especially bad: we don't see any output at all.